Google makes it easier to remove personal info

-Google recently updated a powerful privacy feature called Results About You.
-The improvements make it even easier to find and remove your personal information from Google Search Results.
+(KTLA) — Google recently updated a powerful privacy feature called Results About You.
+The improvements make it even easier to find and remove your personal information from Google search results.

 This can include information like your phone number, email and home address.